-10 Texas Health and Human Services Commission, TANF Recipients by County, December 2015.
+20 Texas Health and Human Services Commission, TANF Recipients by County, December 2015.

-In Region 7, there were 1,093,074 total households recorded from the American Community Survey (2013, 5-year average).
-Of the total households, 19,341 were households with public assistance income.
-The 5-year average percent of households with public assistance income in Region 7, as a result, is 1.77%.
 Region 7 has a lower percent of households with public assistance income compared to the State (1.84%) and the nation (2.82%).
 In the figure below counties in red illustrate percentages above the State average.